johnstetter/mcp-home-assistant/README.md

-# MCP Home Assistant Server & Client
+# MCP Home Assistant

-...

-Let me know if you'd like:
-- A ZIP archive download
-- A push directly to your GitHub repo (`git@github.com:johnstetter/mcp-home-assistant.git`)
-- A walkthrough of any specific part (e.g., adding WebSocket support or OpenAPI spec for GPT tool calling)

-Ready when you are, boss.
+Server and client to expose Home Assistant context data to LLMs, agents, or other clients.